Last editedAug 20223 min read

 Businesses offering payment in instalments – If you offer goods or products that customers can purchase in instalments, it’s in your interest to make sure they don’t fall behind on their payments.
 As a result, Direct Debit is the perfect payment option.

-Subscription-based businesses – If you’re providing an ongoing subscription service, you may want to insist on Direct Debit to prevent customer churn.
+Subscription-based businesses – If you’re providing an ongoing subscription service, Direct Debit is a highly suitable payment method to prevent customer churn.

 Direct Debit services for small businesses